Biswajee/Collaboration/readme.md

   > `http://127.0.0.1:8000/image_list/` - URL is directed to when the form in `/image_upload/` is submitted.
 This URL displays the images uploaded by user.

 + **docviewer** - This module contains a document upload section where document files can be uploaded and viewed in another page after the upload form is submitted.
-The max. number of allowed files is 6.

   URL description for the module: